Why Trust This LearnDash Review?

 Lastly is the PRO Package which just allows you to have a license for up to 25 sites.

-Judging by the pricing alone, there are a lot of developers who buy bulk packages and help website owners set their LearnDash site up.
+Judging by the pricing alone, there are a lot of developers who buy bulk packages with a number of site licenses and help website owners set their LearnDash site up.

 The prices increase by license.